Honesty, Mental Health Support, Etc.: How To Address Cheating In Your Relationship

 "It’s always important to reflect on the “why”.
 The pain you are feeling now is a response to your actions (whatever the cause was).
 As you move forward, try to focus on changing your behaviors that caused the rift to begin with.
 Repairing a broken relationship requires multifaceted forgiveness on both sides." - Aaron Horn LMFT

 No one is perfect, and you cannot erase a past mistake.
 However, there are strategies to move forward from infidelity with self-forgiveness.
-According to the Berkeley Well-Being Institute, this involves a combination of accepting responsibility, empathizing with those you’ve hurt, restoring relationships, and growing through new perspective and compassion.
+According to the Berkeley Well-Being Institute, this involves a combination of accepting responsibility, empathizing with those you’ve hurt, restoring relationships, and growing through new perspectives and compassion.
 This can be difficult to achieve on your own, and it’s recommended that you consider reaching out to a licensed therapist after engaging in infidelity.

 Ilona Titova/EyeEm